-For the year ended December 31, 2023, the REIT recognized a net fair value gain of \$79,947 (2022 - \$208,275).
-The fair value gain comprises \$115,259 at the Canadian properties and a \$35,312 fair value loss at the REIT's U.S. properties.
-The fair value gain in Canada was due to an increase in stabilized NOI across the properties in the REIT's Canadian portfolio.
-The fair value loss in the U.S. was due to a 25 basis point increase in capitalization rates at most U.S. properties, partially offset by an increase in stabilized NOI.
+For the year ended December 31, 2024, the REIT recognized a net fair value gain of \$60,372 (2023 - \$79,947).
+The net fair value gain comprises a \$96,553 fair value gain at the Canadian properties, partially offset by a \$36,181 fair value loss at the REIT's U.S. properties.
+The net fair value gain was due to an increase in stabilized NOI across most of the properties in the REIT's portfolio, partly offset by a 25 basis point increase in capitalization rates at six U.S. properties.

-FAIR VALUE GAIN ON CLASS B LP UNITS
+FAIR VALUE GAIN (LOSS) ON CLASS B LP UNITS

 The Class B LP Units are classified as financial liabilities in accordance with IFRS and, as a result, are recorded at their fair value at each reporting date.
-As at December 31, 2023, the REIT valued the Class B LP Units based on the closing price of the TSX-listed Units, which resulted in a fair value liability of \$254,385 (December 31, 2022 - \$279,014) and a corresponding fair value gain for the year ended December 31, 2023 of \$24,629 (2022 - \$26,007).
-The fair value gain for the years ended December 31, 2023, and 2022, was due to a decrease in the price of the REIT's Units (see Part V, "Capital Structure and Debt Profile").
+As at December 31, 2024, the REIT valued the Class B LP Units based on the closing price of the TSX-listed Units, which resulted in a fair value liability of \$295,376 (2023 - \$254,385) and for the year ended December 31, 2024, a corresponding fair value loss of \$40,991 (2023 - gain of \$24,629).
+The fair value gain/loss for the years ended December 31, 2024 and 2023, was due to a decrease/increase in the price of the REIT's Units (see Part V. "Capital Structure and Debt Profile").

 The REIT is a "mutual fund trust" pursuant to the Income Tax Act (Canada) (the "Act").
-Under current tax legislation, a mutual fund trust that is not a Specified Investment Flow-Through ("SIFT") trust pursuant to the Act is entitled to deduct distributions of taxable income such that it is not liable to pay income taxes, provided that its taxable income is fully distributed to Unitholders.
+Under current tax legislation, a mutual fund trust that is not a Specified Investment Flow-Through ("SIFT") trust pursuant to the Act is entitled to deduct distributions of taxable income such that it is not liable to pay income taxes provided that its taxable income is fully distributed to Unitholders.
 The REIT intends to continue to qualify as a mutual fund trust that is not a SIFT trust and to make distributions not less than the amount necessary to ensure that the REIT will not be liable to pay income taxes.